Survery: The Power of the Question

 So what is the best delivery practice for a survey?

-Getting to the bottom of short, clear, relevant questions is simple.
+Getting to the bottom of it using short, clear, relevant questions is simple.
 However, the fast delivery method can be somewhat of a challenge.
 I mentioned earlier how I casually delete emails requesting surveys.
 Well, I’m not the only one.
 In fact, email has statistically proven to hold a 20% read rate on average for most businesses.
 (Source: smartinsights)

 That’s just on average, for every type of business email.